AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 ## Automatic tests

-There are 3 types of tests in Data Migration Tool: static, unit and integration tests.
+There are 3 types of tests in [!DNL Data Migration Tool]: static, unit and integration tests.
 They all are located in tests/ directory of the tool and they are located in folders, which are the same as the type of the test (e.g. unit tests are located in tests/unit folder).
 To launch the test you should have phpunit installed.
 In such case you should change current folder to the folder of test and launch phpunit.
 See the example below.

 ```bash
 [10:32 AM]-[vagrant@debian-70rc1-x64-vbox4210]-[/var/www/magento2/vendor/magento/data-migration-tool]-[git master]